Customizing GNOME Screenshots

 That’s a nice and flexible way of taking screenshots and it can cover all of my needs.
-The only problem is the fact that I need to use Terminal each time I want to make a screenshot and the command itself would be pretty long to type fast.
-GNOME allows us to solve such problems by adding custom shortcuts which can be mapped to any command or set of commands we wish to invoke.
+The only problem is the fact that I need to use Terminal each time I want to make a screenshot and the command itself would be pretty long to type every time.
+GNOME allows us to solve such problems by adding custom shortcuts which can be mapped to any command or a set of commands we wish to invoke.

 |Take screenshot (all)||Ctrl+1|

 |Take screenshot (area)||Ctrl+3|

 Here is an example of a command that can be used to take an “area” screenshot and save it in a custom directory under a custom name:

 We need to generate an unique name for each screenshot, and that can be done with the following sub-command:

 At this point, I have nothing to complain about.
 Those custom shortcuts do exactly what I need.